555Viktor/odin-library/README.md

 - **Persistent Storage**: Add local or cloud storage to save the book list across sessions.
 - **Enhanced Styling**: Improve the UI further for better accessibility and aesthetics.

----

-### **Acknowledgements**
+## **Acknowledgements**
-This project is inspired by The Odin Project's curriculum and personal experimentation.
+This project was created as part of The Odin Project's curriculum and personal experimentation.
 Big thanks to The Odin Project for the foundational knowledge and guidance!